-Our knowledge of bird nutrition is constantly evolving.
-This is due both to heightened awareness of the importance of nutrition and to increased research.
+Our knowledge of bird nutrition is constantly evolving, both from heightened awareness of the importance of nutrition and from increased research into birds’ different needs.
 As with all other animals, birds need a proper balance of carbohydrates, proteins, fat, vitamins, minerals and water.
 Different species of birds often require different foods.

-Should I be concerned about what my Quaker parakeet eats?
+Should I be concerned about what my Quaker parrot eats?

-"This is a common reason for many health problems."
+"Poor nutrition is a common reason for many health problems in birds."

-Quakers eat a variety of seeds, nuts, fruits, berries and vegetation such as leaf buds and blossoms in the wild.
+Wild Quaker parrots eat a variety of seeds, nuts, fruits, berries and vegetation such as leaf buds and blossoms.
 Some eat insects and their larva.
-They have a problematic relationship to humans in that they like to raid farmers' crops.
+They also like to raid farmers' crops.

 How do I convert my bird to a pelleted diet?